-Please refer to Risk Factors" for more information on the operating and financial impact of the pandemic on the Company.
+Please refer to "Risk Factors" for more information on the operating and financial impact of the COVID-19 pandemic and the military conflict between Russia and Ukraine on the Company.

 Intellectual Property

 The Company has an extensive portfolio of intellectual property, including patents, trademarks, copyrights and trade secrets that protect its brands, products, designs and technologies.